Quick recap: Young Frankenstein is nothing like his grandfather, until he becomes him completely.

 Fun (?) fact: Steven Tyler, of the band Aerosmith, wrote ‘Walk this Way’ after watching a screening of the film.

 My thoughts: After my experience with Blazing Saddles, I was a little weary going into Young Frankenstein.
 I think Mel Brooks does great work and I can see how his gags are considered funny, but it’s just not the humor for me.
 However, I already have a director beef with Robert Altman so I think I need to tone down my feuds a little.
 Bill Paxton can remain, however.
-He may have passed on but I still wish I could’ve punched him in his face, just one time.
+He may have passed on but I still wish I could’ve punched him in his face just one time.

-Young Frankenstein was a family viewing because my husband assured me it was totally appropriate for children.
+Young Frankenstein was a family viewing event because my husband assured me it was totally appropriate for children.
 Like, squeaky clean entertainment.
 Considering he said the same thing about the Hamilton soundtrack, I should’ve known better.
-Thankfully, almost every innuendo went over his head, except for the last scene with Inga in bed and she starts singing.
+Thankfully, almost every innuendo went over our kid’s head, except for the last scene with Inga in bed and she starts singing.
 That was a fun one to tiptoe around.
 Anyway, I think my son mostly enjoyed the film, although later he admitted that he didn’t find it as funny as we had built it up to be.
 I agreed with him because gags just aren’t really my thing, although this is just personal preference.
 Honestly, my lack of love for this film comes down to the Princess Bride effect, something I just this second made up.
 The Effect is that had I watched this movie when I was younger, I would’ve embraced it completely but since I’m seeing it as an adult, I am only meh.

 All that being said, I loved the concept for the movie and it makes me long for more like it.
 The humor was clever, although overwhelming at times with jokes being lobbed left and right.
 And of course Gene Wilder was wonderful.
 If anything, this list has taught me to appreciate his work even more than I did before.